zhang1992wen1023/FPN_original/README.md

+This is an  old type from:https://github.com/unsky/FPN-caffe Because author for https://github.com/unsky/FPN-caffe has changed his type,My friends cannot operate ，so I upload this type,which can operate currently!

 Feature Pyramid Network on caffe

 This is the unoffical version  Feature Pyramid Network for Feature Pyramid Networks for Object Detection https://arxiv.org/abs/1612.03144